Could you be our friend?

 Introduction

-As the only UK charity supporting children and families living with these conditions, PANS PANDAS UK is dedicated to improving awareness and understanding amongst healthcare professionals.
+As the only UK charity supporting children and families affected by PANS or PANDAS, PANS PANDAS UK is dedicated to improving awareness and understanding amongst healthcare professionals.
 Early detection, diagnosis and treatment improve outcomes for patients.
-We want to make sure that, when a young person presents with symptoms associated with these conditions, clinicians have the knowledge and resources to consider PANS and PANDAS as differential diagnoses.
+We want to make sure that, when a young person presents with symptoms associated with these conditions, clinicians have the knowledge and resources to consider PANS or PANDAS as differential diagnoses.

 Diagnostic Criteria